 The irrigation of parks and open space currently accounts for around 87 per cent of corporate water consumption.

 To reduce water use, various water sensitive techniques will be employed ranging from the installation of water tanks, use of waterless urinals, staff training and awareness of water conservation, and making alterations to operation procedures.
+The planting of native grasses to reduce water waste have also been planted.
+As well as the installation of a 'Cloud Master' irrigation control system that controls when and the frequency in which Strathfield's parks are watered.

 Since 2007, Council has already undertaken significant work to reduce our water use across all areas of Council activities including parks, sportsgrounds, community centres, libraries and council offices.
 Case studies of various projects are available below.